framedsc/Sitesource/markdown/GeneralGuides/universal_unity_freecam.md

 ## Camera Locking

-* Many game cameras will have existing behaviours that will prevent free movement (e.g. CineMachine).
+Many game cameras have existing behaviours that can prevent free movement (e.g. CineMachine).
 Disabling these behaviours will solve this issue.

-* Mouse look may not work if the game is locking the cursor to the center of the screen.
-To solve this keep the UnityExplorer window open as this plugin will unlock the cursor.
+Mouse look may not work if the game is locking the cursor to the center of the screen.
+To solve this, keep the UnityExplorer window open as the plugin will unlock the cursor.

 ## Disabling HUD

-The scene explorer window can disable any game object including HUD graphics.
+The scene explorer window can disable any game object, including HUD graphics.
 Alternatively, the inspector window's mouse inspection tool can easily select specific HUD graphics.

   ![demonturfhud](../Images/UUFGuide/demonturfhud.jpg){.shadowed .autosize}